 3. Upcycle food

-Upcycling isn't just the latest trend, it's a great way to reduce food long-term by reusing produce that might have otherwise gone to waste.
+Upcycling isn't just a trend for show, it really is a great way to reduce food long-term by reusing produce that might have otherwise gone to waste.
 Bajekal recommends some of the best ways you can make the most out of your own food...

 Use the whole vegetable where you can.
 Hold onto broccoli stalks – they’re the most fibre-packed part of the vegetable.
 Chop them up and use in curries, pasta sauce or stews – they have a delicious and mild flavour and aren't as easy to overcook as florets.
 You can also use them in a vegetable soup or stock if you prefer.